Gerardufoin/DinoRPG-Animations/src/fight/README.md

 ### Emote (30)

 The given figthers show the given emote above them.
-The emote appears and behave based on the given behaviour.
+The emote appears and behaves based on the given behaviour.

+#### Properties

 | Property  | Type           | Description                                       |
 | --------- | -------------- | ------------------------------------------------- |